PythonPieMan/uscapitol-sentiment-analysis/README.md

 ![](USCapitolSentimentImages/Twitter_Polarity_vs_Subjectivity.PNG)

 The result, I thought, was something super interesting to see.
 There seems to be a fairly even distribution in terms of Polarity, but the Subjectivity displays what almost looks like a funnel.
 That is, many of the points are located in the upper part of the grid and gradually taper off towards zero - 1 meaning super opinionated, 0 meaning completely objective language.
+This also suggests that the more opinionated people are (one way or the other), the more subjective their language.

 Essentially, this is telling us the obvious - people generally have very strong opinions around Capitol Hill being invaded.